-Ben Boyd is Chief Client Strategy Officer at Edelman, where he oversees the firm’s client experience program.
+Ben Boyd is Chief Client Strategy Officer at Edelman, where he co-leads the firm’s client experience program.
 In this capacity, he serves as a counselor to C-suite executives and partners with Edelman’s global client teams on a number of Fortune 500 companies – including HP, Johnson & Johnson, Shell and The Home Depot.

 Ben has over 25 years of communications and marketing experience, across corporate reputation, brand positioning, executive visibility, issues management, and a myriad of other specialties.
 In his current role, he guides strategic communications, architects integrated programming, builds trust and propels business value by supporting clients in addressing their most pressing needs and challenges.